 Crocus is a genus in the iris family of plants, Iridaceae.
 Usually, they adapt to colder weather, therefore, you can plant them in all locations.
 They usually are very early bloomers.
 The bloom after the snow is melted.
 Nothing says that spring is arriving, like crocus flowers.

 Crocus is a perennial which grows from corms.
 A corm is similar to a bulb but the primary storage tissue is the stem, not the leaf tissue.
 Crocus, Gladioli, and Crocosmia grow from corms.

 Crocus is a producer of very expensive spice.
 Saffron which is one of the most expensive substances in the world is the stigma of the Crocus flower.
 The species producing Saffron is Crocus sativus.
 This crocus is an autumn flowering.
 Yes, there are species that bloom in the summer or autumn.
-Crocuses are native to woodland, meadows from sea level to mountains, mostly in the Middle East, North Africa, and East to China.
+Crocuses are native to woodland, and meadows from sea level to mountains, mostly in the Middle East, North Africa, and East to China.

 Its name is derived from the Greek Krokos which in itself is derived from the Semitic and Arabic words of Kurkum meaning Saffron!
 This plant was introduced in the Netherlands where bulbous flowers are very popular for cultivation since 1560.
 There are more than 90 species of Crocus.

 Crocus leaves are grass-like and appear with, after, or before the flower.
 Some species bloom from August to October.
 Crocuses are usually 3 to 6 inches tall and come in white, yellow, and shades of purple or pink.
 Saffron used in cooking comes from Crocus flowers.
 Crocus sativus which blooms in autumn have purple flowers.
 Crocus vernus or as known as Dutch Crocus comes in various shades and blooms from February to April and is probably one of the most popular varieties grown in gardens or pots.

 How to grow Crocus: